Common Examples of Workers’ Compensation Claims in Phoenix

-- Slip, Trips, and Falls: Slip, trips, and falls are one of the most common types of workplace accidents.
+- Slips, Trips, and Falls: Slips, trips, and falls are one of the most common types of workplace accidents.
 These usually occur because of some type of wetness on a floor, such as from a spilled drink or other liquid that did not get cleaned up.
 These accidents can also happen because of uncovered wires, loose stairways, or frayed carpet edges.

 - Overexertion: When someone engages in more activity than their body can physically handle, this can cause a serious job injury.
 These accidents can happen if a worker lifts an object that weighs too much or exerts any kind of physical force that goes beyond what the body is typically used to.
 These accidents are common in construction jobs, industrial jobs, or any other occupation that requires physical labor.

 - Struck by an Object: Another common job injury is when a worker is struck by an object.
 These accidents can happen if another worker drops an object on the victim, the victim is forced into a stationary object, or an object falls off a shelf.

 - Machinery: Workers who use heavy machinery are at high risk of crush or mutilation accidents.
 These types of accidents usually occur at construction sites and industrial companies.
 Unfortunately, many of these accidents result in catastrophic or fatal injuries.

 - Exposure to Toxic Substances: There is a myriad of toxic chemicals that workers are exposed to every day, and tragically, an accident that exposes workers to these chemicals can be deadly.
 Injuries suffered in these incidents include burns and rashes.
 Long-term exposure can cause neurological injuries and terminal illnesses.